jhu-oose-f24/Team-GYAT/README.md

 ### Server
 The `flask` framework is used for the server, which interacts with the database using `SQLAlchemy`.

+Make sure to run 'pip3 install -r requirements.txt' before running the backend.
+To run the backend:
+- make sure you are in the directory of Team-GYAT/backend
+- run 'python3 app.py'

 ### DB setup
 A `MySQL` database is the database of choice for this application.
 To start:
 - run `backend/setup_mysql.sh` bash script.
 This script creates: